emqx/emqx-docs/en_US/faq/use-guide.md

 ```
 ## zip packages
-./bin/emqx_ctl license reload etc/emqx.lic
+./bin/emqx_ctl license reload path/to/emqx.lic

 ## DEB/RPM
-emqx_ctl license reload /etc/emqx/emqx.lic
+emqx_ctl license reload path/to/emqx.lic

 ## Docker
-docker exec -it emqx-ee emqx_ctl license reload /opt/emqx/etc/emqx.lic
+docker exec -it emqx-ee emqx_ctl license reload path/to/emqx.lic
 ```

 ::: tip
 On a multi-node cluster, the `emqx_ctl license reload` command needs to be executed only on one of the nodes, as the license will be replicated and applied to all members.
-Each one will contain a copy of the new license under the configured data directory for EMQX.
+Each one will contain a copy of the new license under the configured data directory for EMQX, as well as a backup of the old license, if any.
 :::